morningtundra/vrfmblog/pages/Marketing.md

  - Wire Services

 Marketing is a poorly defined term, but will be used here to mean targeting and engaging customers.
 [Advertising](Advertising.md) and [Selling](Selling.md) are therefore sub-domains.

+## Website
+Authors debate whether a website is necessary or useful.
+The short answer is yes.
+There are two facets of the book that need a strong internet presence.
+1) An Author Profile and 2) A Book Landing Page.

+The Author Profile can be hosted on [Amazon Author Central](https://authorcentral.amazon.com/), which will also provide a friendly URL e.g. [amazon.com/author/colinwhite](amazon.com/author/colinwhite).
+This will provide search engine discovery and some back linking (link juice) to your book landing page.

+The purpose of the Landing Page is to Sell the book.
+Specifically to accept orders and process payments.
+This direct sales channel (direct from the author to the reader) is in addition to retail channels.
+While you are competing with retailers, be careful not to under cut them or you may trigger their algorithms into a price war.

+The cheapest way to achieve a book landing page is with GitHub Pages and Paypal.
+For more sophisticated platforms consider Clickfunnels or Kartra.

+Also be sure to take advantage of eShops and Sales Pages offered by POD companies.
+See [Aer.io](https://www.aer.io/) by IngramSpark.

 ## Lead Magnets
 This is simply a free sample of your book, typically a chapter.
 It is given away in exchange for a potential customers email address.
 In sales parlance, this potential customer is a *lead*.